dwyl/image-classifier/README.md

 ```

 Instead of using the `PageController`,
-we are going to be creating `ImgupLive`,
+we are going to be creating `PageLive`,
 a `LiveView` file.

 Let's create our `LiveView` files.